Turkey is such a beautiful and sweet country.. ^_^

 the Audience Chamber building.. this was the place where the sultan met the viziers, officials, and the foreign ambassadors..

 the Imperial Treasury building.. now it is the exhibition hall for armory collection..

 the Tower of Justice.. the tallest structure in the palace.. it symbolizes eternal vigilance of the sultan against injustice..

-this is the Hippodrome.. it was the center of sportive (chariot races, athletics) events and political activities of the old city were held..
+this is the Hippodrome.. it was the venue for sport events (chariot races, athletics) and political activities of the old city..

 the Column of Constantine..